sh-dima/throwable-spawn-eggs/README.md

 This is a Minecraft Paper plugin that makes every spawn egg throwable for a more fun way to spawn mobs.

+This plugin is meant for fun and only affects creative mode.
+It does not add any way to obtain the spawn eggs in survival.

 Links
 -----